 - Gently and slowly pull the tick straight out of the skin.
 Do not jerk, twist or squeeze it

-- Once the tick is removed, clean the area of the bite with soap and water, rubbing alcohol, or hydrogen peroxide to avoid other infections.
+- Once the tick is removed, clean the area of the bite with soap and water or alcohol hand sanitizer.

 - Make a note of the date and where on the body the bite occurred.
 This will be important if you, or a loved one, begin to feel unwell.

 Once removed, flush the tick down toilet, drown in rubbing alcohol or freeze in a plastic sealed bag prior to putting in the garbage.
 Avoid crushing ticks with exposed fingers.